-If you have more questions about defenses to libel and slander charges, or require expert legal assistance an experienced lawyer may be able to assist.
+If you've been sued for slander or libel, or have questions about possible defenses to such charges, an experienced lawyer may be able to assist.
 Their knowledge of the law can help you cut through the he-said/she-said of a libel or slander case and help you protect your rights.
-Contact a local defamation attorney for a to learn more.
+Contact a local defamation attorney today for more information.